 Earwax normally just falls out on its own.
-When it's blocking your ears a pharmacist or audiologist can help.
+When it's blocking your ears a pharmacist or GP can help.

 If your ear is blocked with earwax you can have: